mopidy/mopidy-alsamixer/README.rst

   For example try ``volmin = 30`` and ``volmin = 70`` to map Mopidy's volume control to the middle of ALSA's volume range.

+- ``alsamixer/logarithmic_volume``: Use a logarithmic volume scale.
+This is recommended with the current version of pyalsaaudio, which provides a linear volume scale, whereas volume should be logarithmic.

 Example ``alsamixer`` section from the Mopidy configuration file::

     [alsamixer]